situmorangbastian/skyros/README.md

 ├── docker-compose.yml          # Docker compose file for all service
-├── Dockerfile-orderservice     # Docker file for orderservice ├── Dockerfile-productservice   # Docker file for productservice └── Dockerfile-productservice   # Docker file for userservice
+├── Dockerfile-orderservice     # Docker file for orderservice ├── Dockerfile-productservice   # Docker file for productservice └── Dockerfile-userservice      # Docker file for userservice
 ```

 ### Documentation